-The regression problem in our case is, "Given new dependency vectors, what is their rank order in number of vulnerabilities?"
-In other words, given new packages, we want to know which of them have the most vulnerabilities.
+The regression problem in our case is, "Given new dependency vectors, what is their rank in the order of number of vulnerabilities?"
+In other words, given new packages, we want to know which of them have the most vulnerabilities (ranking).
 A typical use for such a prediction is to decide on the order in which packages are tested or reviewed.